Trondheim-Sykkelkjokken/website/README.md

 This is the website of Trondheim Sykkelkjøkken

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);
+This is a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);

 ## Developing